-- NPR 1.1 Support innovative, well-designed, sustainable building construction and rehabilitation to enhance neighborhood character and identity. - NPR 1.2 New construction and exterior remodels or renovations should sensitively address neighborhood character and transition areas.
+NPR 1.1 Support innovative, well-designed, sustainable building construction and rehabilitation to enhance neighborhood character and identity.

+NPR 1.2 New construction and exterior remodels or renovations should sensitively address neighborhood character and transition areas.

-Response: Redevelopment and revitalization of the site for a new residential health care community brings a wide range of amenities including, but not limited to, ground level retail/restaurant space open to the public, enhanced landscape and hardscape, shade, improved pedestrian connectivity, sensitive edge buffering, vibrant architecture, public art, placemaking and underground parking.
-Due to unique site constraints, and given its infill nature with three street frontages, the builder is requesting a height amendment from 66-ft to 74-ft (8-ft increase) consistent with the Type 2 development standards and bonus provisions.
-However, no amended development standards are being requested for setbacks and stepbacks to maintain sensitive edge conditions and transitions to the adjacent built environment.
+Response: Redevelopment and revitalization of the site for new residential townhomes brings a range of amenities including, but not limited to, direct unit access to 1st Street, enhanced streetscape with a new solid shade canopy/tree canopy (two options), improved pedestrian connectivity, open space, landscaping, sensitive edge buffering, and vibrant architecture.
+Notably, no amended development standards are being requested for height, setbacks or stepbacks to maintain sensitive edge conditions and transitions to the adjacent built environment.